Sandygate,

 Limited

 Hallamshire has been home to several famous names in the golfing world.
 It was here that John Jacobs and Pete Cowen both started their careers as assistant professionals.
 Famous Hallamshire ladies include Alison Nicholas (1997 US Women's Open Champion) and Mary Everard (four-time Curtis Cup player); both are still members.
-So too is the BBC presenter Dan Walker, as well as Matt Fitzpatrick, multiple European Tour winner and 2016 Ryder Cup player.
+So too is the BBC presenter Dan Walker, as well as Matt Fitzpatrick, U.S. Open champion, multiple European Tour and PGA Tour winner, and Ryder Cup player.
+Matt's younger brother Alex, also a tour professional, also honed his skills here at Hallamshire.

 You can subscribe to the Where2Golf channel on YT if you like to see more video content.
 You'll find a "Subscribe" button on any of our YouTube videos.
 Or if you want a quick and direct access subscribe here.
 Once done, any new published videos will show up in your Subscriptions feed.